 A proposed nonresidential use locating next to vacant property shall be required to install a Type D planting yard.
-Where a proposed non-residential use (i.e., a change in Use Category per Table 4-31 - Permitted Use Schedule) in a residential zoning district (includes Agricultural Zoning District) abuts a single-family or two-family dwelling along any property line, a Type B buffer-planting yard is required.
-A non-residential or multi-family residential with 8 or more units adjacent to an AG or RS zoning district
+Where a proposed non-residential use (i.e., a change in Use Category per Table 4-3-1 - Permitted Use Schedule) in a residential zoning district (includes Agricultural Zoning District) abuts a single-family or two-family dwelling along any property line, a Type B planting yard is required.

-A non-residential of inductantly residential with s of more units adjacent to an AG of KS zoning district shall be required to install a Type C planting yard.
-Use of a vacant parcel with a valid preliminary plat or site plan shall be considered developed for the
+2. A non-residential or multi-family residential with 8 or more units adjacent to an AG or RS zoning district shall be required to install a Type C planting yard.

-Use of a vacant parcel with a valid preliminary plat or site plan shall be considered developed for the approved use.
+3. Use of a vacant parcel with a valid preliminary plat or site plan shall be considered developed for the approved use.

-Single-family detached dwelling or two-family dwellings on individual lots are exempt from installing planting yards requirements.
+4. Single-family detached dwelling or two-family dwellings on individual lots are exempt from installing planting yards requirements.